NagaManindra/freshersbatch-oct16/Assignments/README.txt

-This folder was created for the Git & Git Hub assignment HTML files are added css files are added
+This folder is created for the Git & Git Hub assignment HTML files are added css files are added
+JS files are added